Select NOAA-NWS Forecast Office Text Products

 Climate Outlook:

-* Temperatures: For February, Climate Prediction Center (CPC) is
+* Temperatures: For March, Climate Prediction Center (CPC) is

-temperatures to be anomalously above or below normal.
+for temperatures to be anomalously above or below normal.

-* Precipitation: No strong signal for above or below
+* Precipitation: No strong signal for above or below precipitation

-* ENSO: La Nina will persist, and transition over to ENSO-neutral
+* ENSO: La Nina will persist, and transition over to ENSO-neutral in

 $$